-Would you believe that more than half of your home’s energy costs are from your heating and cooling?
-That’s why it’s so important to secure an energy-efficient HVAC system.
+Would you believe that more than 50% of your home’s energy costs are for your heating and cooling?
+This is the reason why it’s essential to maintain an energy-efficient HVAC system.

-In 2022, the U.S. government recommended new energy-efficiency standards for residential gas furnaces that would substantially reduce emissions, save consumers money and stimulate sustainability.
+In 2022, the Biden Administration recommended new energy-efficiency standards for residential gas furnaces that would significantly lower emissions, save homeowners money and promote sustainability.

 Guide to Condensing Furnaces